lpmi-13/howfast/README.md

 # howfast

 A simple React app that shows users how many countries' national records in track and field they are faster than.

 e.g., entering a time of 15:40 for the 5,000 meters returns "you are faster than the runners of 20 countries..." and lists them.

-All data was taken from Wikipedia and is current as of March 12, 2020.

 ## Local developlment